slorber/react-native-maps/docs/installation.md

 If you have a blank map issue, ([#118](https://github.com/airbnb/react-native-maps/issues/118), [#176](https://github.com/airbnb/react-native-maps/issues/176), [#684](https://github.com/airbnb/react-native-maps/issues/684)), try the following lines :

 ### On iOS:

+First, verify that `provideAPIKey` is the first statement of `didFinishLaunchingWithOptions`, and verify your GoogleMaps keys and their restrictions.
+Most often a blank/grey map with markers/polylines/google logo on top of it is related to an API key issue.

 If you have ran 'react-native link` by mistake: